 Initial operations of NMP were handled by employees from the now defunct National Seamen Board.
 The course offerings consisted of Basic Messman Course and the supervision of radar-related courses in Manila-based maritime schools.

 In 1980, the Polytechnic acquired a 17-hectare lot in Cabalawan, Tacloban City which has paved the way for its expanded operations.

-The signing of the Technical Cooperation Program between the Governments of the Philippines and Japan, the latter represented by the Japan International Cooperation Agency (JICA) in 1985 resulted in a two-phased modernization and expansion program.
+Five years (1985) later, the Governments of the Philippines and Japan, represented by the Japan International Cooperation Agency (JICA), signed a Technical Cooperation Program which resulted in a two phased NMP Modernization and Expansion Program.

-Executive Order No. 126 signed in 1987 attached NMP to the Department of Labor and Employment (DOLE) converting NMP from state college to a DOLE agency.
-Governed by a Board of Trustees, chaired by the Secretary of the DOLE, the NMP then took off producing more and more highly competitive seafarers.
+Executive Order No. 126 signed in 1987 has attached NMP to the Department of Labor and Employment (DOLE) converting NMP from state college to a DOLE agency under the manpower development cluster.
+The NMP has even more build up its course offerings in line with DOLE’s mandate of human capital development.

 On April 25, 2000, the NMP Quality Management System (QMS) was certified compliant to the ISO 9000:1994 Standards by the Anglo Japanese American (AJA) Registrars Inc., a London-based certifying body.
-Since then, the NMP has continuously worked on obtaining ISO certification in accordance with the latest standards, thus, ensuring its clients and stockholders the delivery of quality, efficient and effective maritime training, assessment and research services.
+Since then, the NMP has continuously worked on obtaining ISO certifications in accordance with the latest standards to ensure the delivery of quality training and assessment services.